fonoster/routr/SPECS.md

 - *Reject Msgs from banned IPs* - MUST have a mechanism to identify and discard unwanted Messages
 - *Health Check* - MUST have a mechanism to identify the health of the service
 - *M.E.L.T* - Must be capable of collecting and sending M.E.L.T to external systems
+- *Service Port* - The ports use for SIP signaling will default to traditional values (eg. 5060, 5061, etc)

 **Non-functional Requirements**